UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

+\textbf{Vessel Trajectory Datasets} are typically composed of trajectories of vessels, such as ships and boats.
+Compared to vehicle trajectories, vessel trajectories tend to be more sparse and cover larger geographical areas since ships typically travel longer distances over open water.
+Here we list three commonly-used vessel trajectory datasets: CFD, CSC, and YRE. \textit{CFD} and \textit{CSC} are vessel trajectory datasets used in the CAETSC study~\cite{liang2021unsupervised} that record the movement of vessels at sea. \textit{YRE}, released by the University of Rhode Island\footnote{\url{https://www.cs.rit.edu/~rlaz/datasets.html}}, covers global vessel trajectories.

-Some datasets include unique tokens that can be utilized by the tokenization preprocessor, such as road segments in taxi datasets or points of interest (POIs) in check-in datasets.
+Some datasets include unique tokens that can be utilized by the preprocessor that will be introduced later, such as road segments in taxi datasets or points of interest (POIs) in check-in datasets.
 Road segment data for taxi datasets can be obtained from publicly available services like OpenStreetMap\footnote{\url{https://www.openstreetmap.org/}}, and POI information for check-in datasets can be retrieved from location-based services like AMap\footnote{\url{https://lbs.amap.com/api/javascript-api-v2}}.